brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_and_expectations.md

 ## Context Questions & Assumptions

 _Where can I find more information about the jargon terms and associated assumptions in this agreement?_
-* This agreement assumes familiarity with our broader set of Participation Agreements, and any ambiguities in this agreement should be interpreted in that context.
+* This agreement assumes familiarity with our broader set of Agreements, and any ambiguities in this agreement should be interpreted in that context.
 In this context:
   * Any reference to ‘we’ includes all current participants in the Brassica Collective.
   * A ‘participant’ in the collective refers to everyone who has been invited into the collective and has not since opted-out of the minimum responsibilities for participants defined above.
+  * 'Calls for consensus' and 'Calls for consent' are part of the 'test-for-agreement' stages of our [interim decision making agreements](https://radhousing.org/brassica/handbook/interim_processes/decision_making_process/)

 _Why do we need a responsibilities and expectations agreement?_
 * This agreement emerged as a way to help us balance our responsibilities to each other with our varying capacity to consistently participate.